v613/padecer/README.md

 ![Security](https://github.com/v613/padecer/actions/workflows/security.yml/badge.svg)

 ## Overview
-Padecer is a Go 1.25 CLI application that searches and monitors X.509 certificates for expiration warnings. *Primary condition* to maintains zero external dependencies, relying only on Go's standard library.
-This design choice ensures minimal attack surface, predictable behavior, and easy deployment across any Go-supported platform.
+Padecer is a CLI application that searches and monitors X.509 certificates for expiration warnings. *Primary condition* to maintains zero external dependencies, relying only on Go's standard library.
 Currently, there is no interface implementation for different sender types (database, file, etc.) to maintain this zero-dependency requirement, though this could theoretically be changed in the future if needed.

 ### Key Features
 - Certificate Chain Processing
 - Concurrent Scanning
 - Cross-Platform
+- Web Dashboard Interface

 ## Installation & Build
 >On linux machine `releaser.sh` can be used.<br>